d1mnewz/interviews/README.md

 * How testing frameworks such as xUnit & NUnit know what methods to run?
 * What is Docker?
 * What is the difference between merge and rebase?
+* What is the difference between Mongo and Redis?
+* What is the difference between queue and topic in messaging systems?
+* What is REST?
+RESTful?
+* What is SOAP?
+* What is HATEOAS?
+* What is HAL?

 # Non-technical